noahehall/theBookOfNoah/0current/aws/0microservices.md

     - FIFO queues cannot be triggered from a lambda fn
 - core for decoupling of services
 - use cases
-  - multiple consumers can listen to a single queue, but each message can only have a single consumer
+  - multiple consumers can listen to a single queue, BUT each message can only have a single consumer
-    - use an SNS topic if multiple consumers need to handle a single message
+    - use an SNS topic if multiple consumers need to handle a single message -
   - FIFO queues: guarantee delivery of messages within defined message groups

+### SQS considerations

+- default visibility timeout
+- message rentention period: how long an unprocessed message will remain in the queue
+- maximum message size
+- delivery delay
+- receive message wait time
+- dead letter queue settings: capture messages that fallout due to errors & expiring message retention
+  - redrive policy
+  - maximum receives
+- server side encryption settings

 ## SNS simple notification service

 - a pub-sub based messaging service
+  - use whenever there are multiple consumers for a single message
 - manages the delivery & sending of msgs to subscribin endpoints & clients
   - app to app|person
 - use cases: